Ranked! Every Premier League club by squad value – how much is your team worth?

 12. Crystal Palace (£193.73m)

-No team in the Premier League is as reliant on a single player as Crystal Palace are with Wilfried Zaha.
-The Ivory Coast international is, by some distance, the Eagles' best player, which is reflected in his market value of £27m - over 25% more than second-placed Christian Benteke.
+It’s no secret that Crystal Palace depend heavily on Wilfried Zaha; in fact, no team in the Premier League is as reliant on their star man as the Eagles with the Ivorian.
+That’s reflected in Zaha’s market value of £27m, which is over 25% more than second-placed Christian Benteke.

-Max Meyer was snapped up on a free transfer in the summer but would cost around £16.2m if he was sold tomorrow, while Palace could expect to fetch around £13.5m for each of Mamadou Sakho and Andros Townsend apparently.
+Max Meyer was snapped up on a free transfer in the summer but would cost around £16.2m if he was sold tomorrow, while Palace could supposedly expect to receive around £13.5m for each of Mamadou Sakho and Andros Townsend.

 11. Fulham (£218.25m)